tinykite/tinykite.github.io/_projects/fergus-falls-local-food.md

 In the future, I'd really love for the artwork to be repurposed into vinyl stickers that Fergus Falls restaurants can use to demonstrate their committment to using local, healthy ingredients.

 ![Photo of totebag](/assets/img/Totebag.jpg)

+## Credits

+_Photography: Springboard for the Arts — Lake Region_
-_Photo by Springboard for the Arts_
+_Client: Springboard for the Arts_

+My Role: Illustration